-- Medication Logs - Dental, vision and hearing exams - Visits by biological parents and contacts with them - Visits with siblings - Medical action plans - o Educational report cards and progress reports - 2) The responsibility to respect the confidentiality of information concerning foster children and their families and act appropriately within applicable confidentiality laws and regulations. - Foster Parents receive confidentiality training during pre-service education.
-They sign confidentiality agreements during the licensing orientation. - Foster Parents are educated that information about child(ren) and their birth parents cannot be shared with relatives, neighbors, friends, or other parents - including other foster parents.
-This information is share with Foster Parents for the purpose of enabling them to provide proper care and understanding. - At the licensing and at licensing renewal, Shelter's Licensing Specialist and the assigned Child Welfare Specialist provide additional information to foster parents regarding the "do's and don'ts" of confidentiality.
-This is done to facilitate sensitization to the importance of the child in their care and his/her biological parents - Periodic training of foster care staff is conducted in team meetings, individual supervision and, as applicable, with Foster Parents. - Changes in the law pertaining to confidentiality are made available to foster parents via mail or in -person contact.
+- Medication Logs

+- Dental, vision and hearing exams

+- Visits by biological parents and contacts with them

+- Visits with siblings

+- Medical action plans

+- Educational report cards and progress reports

+- o IEP and 504 Plan meetings

+17(2) The responsibility to respect the confidentiality of information concerning foster children and their families and act appropriately within applicable confidentiality laws and regulations.

+- Foster Parents receive confidentiality training during pre-service education.
+They sign confidentiality agreements during the licensing orientation. - Foster Parents are educated that information about child(ren) and their birth parents cannot be shared with relatives, neighbors, friends, or other parents including other foster parents.
+This information is shared with Foster Parents for the purpose of enabling them to provide proper care and understanding. - At the time of licensing and at licensing renewal, Shelter Inc. 's Licensing Specialist and the assigned Child Welfare Specialist provide additional information to foster parents regarding the "dos and don'ts" of confidentiality.
+This is done to facilitate sensitization to the importance of the child in their care and their biological parents - Periodic training of Foster Care staff is conducted in team meetings, individual supervision and, as applicable, with Foster Parents. - Changes in the law pertaining to confidentiality are made available to foster parents via mail or in -person contact.

-3) The responsibility to advocate for children in your care.
+18(3).
+The responsibility to advocate for children in your care.

 Shelter, Inc. Foster Parents are the primary caretakers of the child(ren).
 Child Welfare Specialists continually encourage Foster Parents to advocate for their child and help to identify areas of need.
-As the primary caretakers, foster parents often have the most intimate and useful information about the child(ren)'s personal needs (such as physical, emotional, educational etc.)
+As the primary caretakers, Foster Parents often have the most intimate and useful information about the child(ren)'s personal needs (such as physical, emotional, educational etc.)

-SHARING INFORMATION /PARTICIPATING IN STAFFINGS
+SHARING INFORMATION /PARTICIPATING IN STAFFINGS:

 - It is the Foster Parent's responsibility to share relevant information with the agency so that on-going needs of a child can be met.
-The agency will also be checking with schools, therapists, etc to obtain information on the children's needs and progress. - Foster Parents are routinely encouraged by Child Welfare Specialists to attend court and participate in staffings (i.e. ACR, Child and Family Team Meetings) in order to share and learn information relative to caring for the child(ren) in their care.
-Routine communication also helps in maintaining a stable placement.
+The agency will also be checking with schools, therapists, etc. to obtain information on the children's needs and progress. - Foster Parents are routinely encouraged by Child Welfare Specialists to attend court and participate in staffings (i.e. ACR, Child and Family Team Meetings) in order to share and learn information relative to caring for the child(ren) in their care.
+Routine communication also helps in maintaining a stable placement. - Participation by the foster parent's is highly encouraged to provide support and to advocate for the child in their home.

-REQUESTING ADDITIONAL SERVICES
+REQUESTING ADDITIONAL SERVICES:

-If a Foster Parent believes that a child in his/her care needs more services than are being provided, s/he is expected to contact the Child Welfare Specialist.
-If more services are needed, the Child Welfare Specialist will staff the case with the Foster Care Supervisor and Clinical Director.
-If indicated, the local System of Care(SOC) agency will be contacted to help provide in-home services.
+• If a Foster Parent believes that a child in their care needs more services than are being provided, they are expected to contact the Child Welfare Specialist.
+If more services are needed, the Child Welfare Specialist will staff the case with the Foster Care Director and Clinical Director.
+If indicated, the local Intensive Placement Stabilization (I.P.S.) agency will be contacted to help provide in-home services.
 If other services are indicated, (i.e. therapies, recreational activities) these will also be arranged.

-SERVICE APPEAL
+SERVICE APPEAL:

-• If the Foster Parents are not satisfied with the services they and/or a child in their care are receiving, they are reminded by the Child Welfare Specialist and or the Foster Care Supervisor of their right to file a service appeal.
+• If the Foster Parents are not satisfied with the services, they and/or a child in their care are receiving, they are reminded by the Child Welfare Specialist and or the Foster Care Director of their right to file a service appeal.
 A service appeal brochure is provided to foster parents initially and upon renewal of license.
 Training in appeal procedures is also provided through the Child Welfare Specialist and Licensing Specialist.

-COURT TRAINING
+COURT TRAINING: